 *If you are unsure how this regulation affects your personal situation then you should consult a qualified financial adviser.

 What if I want to switch my Investment account type?

-We are afraid you cannot close your account and reopen to make a new investment account.
-This is because it is against our terms and conditions, as a regulated financial company we have an obligation to confirm that we have strong customer authentication procedures in place as well as that only one user has the use of each account and that it is strictly one account per customer.
+We are afraid you cannot close your account and reopen it to make a new investment account.
+This is because it is against our terms and conditions, as a regulated financial company we have an obligation to confirm that we have strong customer authentication procedures in place, as well as that only one user, has the use of each account and that it is strictly one account per customer.